ajedda/ajedda.github.io/_posts/2020-06-03-shared_ptr_part_6.md

 keywords: programming; C++
 ---

-Everything we have seen so far about my implementation of ``std::shared_ptr`` is single-threaded.
-My focus was (and is still) on the software design techniques used by gcc to implement this library.
-My objective in the next posts is to introduce a multi-threaded implementation of ``std::shared_ptr``. *I will not use all the techniques that STL used*.
-They use techniques that an average programmer will probably never use.
-However, I am picking a few techniques to explain.
+Everything we have seen so far about this tutorial's implementation of ``std::shared_ptr`` is single-threaded.
+My focus was (and still is) on the software design techniques used by gcc to implement this library.
+My objective in the next posts is to introduce a multi-threaded implementation of ``std::shared_ptr``.
+Please note that I will not use all the techniques that STL used.
+They use tools that an average programmer (and many above average programmers) will probably never use.

-First, there are few methods we can use to implement a multi-threaded ``std::shared_ptr``, according to the *lock policy*.
-For example, we can use an *atomic reference counter*.
-We can use *mutexes*.
-Or, we can simply assume that our environment is always single-threaded, and hence we just continue using the single-threaded design.
-Therefore, we need to specialize our implementation according to the lock policy used.
+First, there are few methods we can use to implement a multi-threaded ``std::shared_ptr``.
+That will depend on the *lock policy* that we are using.
+For example, we can use an *atomic reference counter*, *mutexes*, or simply assume that our environment is always single-threaded (and hence we just continue using the single-threaded design).
+We need to specialize our implementation according to the lock policy used.
 Let's introduce an enum class for the ``LockPolicy``.

 ```cpp
 enum class LockPolicy